 Mongolia held its first democratic elections in 1990 after 70 years of single-party rule.
 Members of the State Great Khural (Parliament) and the President are both elected for fixed four-year terms (on different electoral cycles).
 Executive power is shared by the Parliament and the President.
 The Cabinet is appointed by the Prime Minister.
 The President is the Commander-in-Chief and holds the power to veto legislation, although this can be overridden by a two-thirds majority in Parliament.
 There are two major political parties: the Mongolian People's Party (MPP), formerly the Mongolian People's Revolutionary Party, which evolved from the communist single-party government, and the Democratic Party (DP) which grew out of Mongolia's 1990 democracy movement.

-In the seven parliamentary elections held since the 1992 Constitution came into effect, power has alternated between the two major parties, with the DP forming grand coalition governments in 1996 and 2004.
-The MPP achieved a decisive victory in the June 2016 parliamentary election, winning 65 of 74 seats.
+In the eight parliamentary elections held since the 1992 Constitution came into effect, power has alternated between the two major parties, with the DP forming grand coalition governments in 1996 and 2004.
+The MPP achieved a decisive victory in the June 2020 parliamentary election, winning 62 of 76 seats.

 Mongolia's economy is heavily linked to global mineral commodity prices.
 Mongolia's GDP grew in double digits until 2013.
-It fell to 3.5 per cent in 2015 and further slowed to 1 percent in 2016 amid declining exports from a weakening of the commodity market and slower growth in the key export market of China.
+Growth fell to 2.4 per cent in 2015 and further slowed to 1.2 per cent in 2016 amid declining exports from a weakening of the commodity market and slower growth in the key export market of China.
 According to the World Bank, the economy picked up in 2017, primarily on the back of positive developments in the mineral sector.
 Growth in 2019 was 6.5 per cent, but the outlook for 2020 will be strongly affected by the economic impacts of COVID-19.

-The government has prioritised reducing the budget deficit and in February 2017 reached an agreement with the IMF on a 3 year Extended Fund Facility and funding package worth around USD5.5 billion to assist with Mongolia's economic recovery.
-Agriculture (primarily herding), once the mainstay of the Mongolian economy, continues to decline in terms of share of national employment and contribution to GDP.
-According to the World Bank, in 2017, agriculture comprised approximately 10 per cent of GDP, while industry (including mining) accounted for approximately 33 per cent of GDP and services accounted for over 51 per cent of GDP.
+Agriculture (primarily herding), once the mainstay of the Mongolian economy, continues to decline as a share of national employment and contribution to GDP.
+According to the World Bank, in 2018, agriculture comprised approximately 11 per cent of GDP, while industry (including mining) accounted for approximately 39 per cent of GDP and services accounted for 50 per cent of GDP (2017 est.).

 Mongolia's mining sector continues to grow strongly, and around 90 per cent of Mongolian exports are related to the mining industry, notably copper, gold and coal.
 Australian companies are well-placed to assist in developing Mongolia's resources, and there is strong commercial interest and investment potential in Mongolia's minerals and energy sector.
 The Oyu Tolgoi copper and gold mine alone is expected to account for as much as 30 per cent of Mongolia's GDP once full commercial ore production starts.

 The Mongolian Government confronts major challenges in managing a growing economy, large-scale foreign investment and the rising expectations of Mongolian citizens.
-While strong economic growth in previous years has helped the country reach lower-middle income status, Mongolia's poverty rate remains relatively high, with the World Bank reporting that about 29.6 per cent of the population still live in poverty (2018).
+While strong economic growth in previous years has helped the country reach lower-middle income status, Mongolia's poverty rate remains relatively high, with the World Bank reporting that about 28 per cent of the population still live in poverty (2018).
 All of these challenges are being exacerbated by COVID-19.